William Kentridge’s That Which We Do Not Remember gives unique insight into his prolific practice.

 Since his last solo exhibition at Goodman Gallery in South Africa in 2016, he has created a 550m-long frieze in Rome; Thick Time has toured from the Whitechapel Gallery (London) to the Museum der Moderne Salzburg and the Louisiana Museum (Denmark); and he currently has a major solo exhibition, titled Enough and More Than Enough, at the Reina Sofía in Madrid.

-That Which We Do Not Remember gives unique insight into his prolific practice and intricately interconnected projects over the past two years – bringing together drawings, prints, sculpture, tapestries, a kinetic model theatre as well as a 360° virtual reality film – many of which are rooted in the artist’s distinctive charcoal drawing.
+That Which We Do Not Remember highlights his intricate interconnected projects over the past two years – bringing together drawings, prints, sculpture, tapestries, a kinetic model theatre as well as a 360° virtual reality film – many of which are rooted in the artist’s distinctive charcoal drawing.

 ‘Right Into Her Arms’

-While some works will debut in South Africa, others have recently shown abroad and will be accessible to local audiences for the first time.
+While some works have debuted in South Africa, others have shown abroad and will be accessible to local audiences for the first time.

-The exhibition extends into the Video Room with the kinetic model theatre Right Into Her Arms, assembled from film material made while developing the production of Lulu.
+The exhibition extends into the Goodman Gallery’s Video Room with the kinetic model theatre Right Into Her Arms, assembled from film material made while developing the production of Lulu.

 “Kentridge’s sketchy, fragmented examination of history’s underbelly is reaching more than just art audiences; his stage direction and set design for celebrated productions of Alban Berg’s Wozzeck (1925) and Lulu (1937) currently tour the globe.
 And if all that wasn’t enough, the artist also set up The Centre for the Less Good Idea – an art foundation in Johannesburg that provides a ‘safe space for uncertainty, doubt, stupidity and, at times, failure” – Art Review

 What: That Which We Do Not Remember